 Classification

 Histological and immunocytochemical subtypes, depending on the shape of and number of atypical CD30 positive cells within the lymphoid infiltrate: Types A-E and Type 6p25.3 (genetic).
+Different histopathologic or molecular subtypes can mimic different aggressive lymphomas.
+Correct diagnosis is crucial to avoid unnecessary aggressive multi agent chemotherapy or even bone marrow transplantation.

 Laboratory & other workups

 Biopsy; immunocytochemistry (CD30).

 Dermatopathology

 Broad spectrum with variably dense infiltrates of medium-sized to large atypical pleomorphic CD30+ cells are the hallmarks of the disease.
 Depending on the lesion's stage of evolution, the histological presentation is different.
 In fresh lesions, there is a wedge-shaped infiltrate of tumor cells with ulceration.

-Various subtypes (see classification).
+Types A and C mimic histopathologically (or can be imposible to differentiate) CD30+ anaplastic large cell lymphoma.
+Type B mimics mycosis fungoides.
+Types D and E mimic aggressive epidermotropic CD8+ or nasal type T/NK primary cutaneous lymphomas respectively.

+Course

-Course Chronic recurrent over decades.
+Chronic recurrent over decades.